qpdf/qpdf/README-maintainer.md

 CODING RULES

-* Code is formatted with clang-format >= 15.
+* Code is formatted with clang-format-16.
 See .clang-format and the "Code Formatting" section in manual/contributing.rst for details.
   See also "CODE FORMATTING" below.